ORTools4MTEX/ORTools/README.md

 ---

 ### [plotPDF_packets](./src/plotPDF_packets.m)
-The function plots a pole figure of the child crystallographic packets associated with an OR *job.p2c*.
+This function plots a pole figure of the child crystallographic packet IDs associated with an OR *job.p2c*.

 - Syntax
   -  plotPDF_packets(job)